 What is inclusive education?
 It is simple: all students go to their community or neighbourhood school and receive instruction in a common learning environment.
 This includes students with a disability being included and fully participating with peers who are the same age in a common learning environment (classroom, field trips, playground, and cafeteria).
 Inclusive education is responsive to the individual needs of every student, supporting them to reach their full potential.
 It enhances the lives of people with an intellectual disability by fostering a population of students who value and support diversity.

 NBACL works with policy makers, educators, parents, school district staff and others to enhance inclusion in schools so that children with an intellectual disability are included in educational and social opportunities in their neighbourhood and community schools.

 Generally, inclusive education will be successful if these important features and practices are followed:

 - Accepting unconditionally all students into common learning environments and the life of the school.

-- Providing as much support to students, teachers and classrooms as necessary to ensure that all students can participate in their schools and classes.
+- Providing as much support to students, educators and classrooms as necessary to ensure that all students can participate in their schools and classes.

 - Looking at all students at what they can do rather then what they cannot do.

-- Teachers and parents have high expectations of all students.
+- Educators and parents have high expectations of all students.